beejjorgensen/bgc/src/bgc_part_1400_env.md

 (or `dir` instead of `ls` on a Windows system).

-In this case, the command is `ls`, but it arguments are all all files that end with `.txt`^[Historially, MS-DOS and Windows programs would do this differently than Unix.
+In this case, the command is `ls`, but its arguments are all files that end with `.txt`^[Historially, MS-DOS and Windows programs would do this differently than Unix.
 In Unix, the shell would _expand_ the wildcard into all matching files before your program saw it, whereas the